How To Fix A Window Lock In 10 Steps

 What If The Window Lock Is Jammed?

-If your window lock is broken in a way that has jammed your window shut, the process is quite a bit more laborious because you’ll have to fiddle with your window seals.
-Doing so will void any warranties on the window, and you risk damaging it.
-We would recommend hiring a professional to do this if you’re not absolutely confident in your DIY skills.
+If your window lock is broken in a way that has jammed your window shut, the process is much more laborious because you’ll have to replace the window seals.
+Doing so will void any warranties on the window, and you’ll risk damaging it.
+We recommend hiring a professional to do this if you’re not confident in your DIY skills.

 If you’d rather do it yourself, we understand.
-You’ll need a few tools to aid the task.
+You’ll need a few tools for the task.